 Our broadcast network includes two FM stations serving the Las Vegas metropolitan area - News 88.9 KNPR and Classical KCNV 89.7.
-In 2017 we added a music discovery service, NV89 in Reno and Carson City.
-With a total of eight FM stations, 11 translator stations and associated HD digital channels, NVPR now serves more than 2.7-million people.
+With a total of seven FM stations, 11 translator stations and associated HD digital channels, NVPR now serves more than 2.7-million people.
 NVPR is the publisher of the award-winning Desert Companion monthly magazine and the producer of KNPR’s State of Nevada.

 In 2019, NVPR was awarded a challenge grant from the National Endowment for the Humanities for a facilities upgrade project.
 This challenge grant will support a complete upgrade of our broadcast studio facilities, as well as transmitters throughout our network.